 A last word

-Many years of experience is drawn upon when creating your website to a high standard.
+Many years of experience are drawn upon when creating your website to a high standard.
 You’d perhaps be surprised at what has to happen behind the scenes before a website is considered of sufficient quality to be in the public domain.
 Everything from improving and resizing images to ensuring layout appearance stays exactly as it is intended to be.
 Appearance, typographic consistency, editorial sentence construction, grammar, spelling, typos, and usability, together with design and content of information, all has to be checked and rechecked several times – by both designer and client.
 Very often, the background code of a website has to be modified to better suit customer requirements – again, something that demands a high level of experience and continually developing knowledge.

 Even as a website is being created, you [the client] will often change your mind – and this is expected.
-You often have to see something to appreciate it’s not exactly what you were thinking about, or that you get a new idea that will make something even better!
+You often have to see something to appreciate it’s not exactly what you were thinking about, or that you get a new idea that will make something even better.
 The great thing about the Internet, is that you can see what is happening in real time and make amendments quickly.

 Creating websites is a bit like redecorating a room in your home.
 You eventually make a start, go through a phase of stripping back the room – wonder why you ever started – and then gradually put things back as you want them.
 For a while it looks like a building site with dust and rubble that is never going to go away until suddenly, you paint the walls, lay a carpet, and re-fit the contents.
 It looks great!
 Now you feel it was all worthwhile.